-- basic treatment for common injuries. - life-saving skills, including how to administer CPR - the purpose of defibrillators and when one might be needed.

-Internet Safety and Harms

-- the similarities and differences between the online world and the physical world, including: the impact of unhealthy or obsessive comparison with others online (including through setting unrealistic expectations for body image), how people may curate a specific image of their life online, over-reliance on online relationships including social media, the risks related to online gambling including the accumulation of debt, how advertising and information is targeted at them and how to be a discerning consumer of information online. - how to identify harmful behaviours online (including bullying, abuse or harassment) and how to report, or find support, if they have been affected by those behaviours. - how people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn (in all contexts, including online).
+My S ifety 4 Personal Safety St Johns Ambulance First Aid a de la constante de la consta Pupils should know: How to travel to school safely.
+Stranger Danger.
+Cycle safety and road safety.
+My first mobile phone - personal responsibilities Pupils should know: Basic Treatment including for asthama, allergies, bleeding head injuries, choking Life-saving skills, including how to administer CPR The purpose of defibrillators and when one might be needed.
+Ser Internet Safety and Harms Pupils should know: The similarities and differences between the online world and the physical world, including: the impact of unhealthy or obsessive comparison with others online Drugs, Alcohol and Tobacco Pupils should know: The facts about legal and illegal drugs and their associate risks, including the link between drug use, and the associated risks, including the link to serious mental healt (including through setting unrealistic expectations for body image), how people may curate a specific image of their life online, over-reliance on online relationships including social media, the risks related to online gambling including the accumulation of debt, how advertising and information is targeted at them and how to be a discerning consumer of information online. conditions.
+The law relating to the supply and possession of illegal substances.
+The physical and psychological risks associated with alcoh consumption and what constitutes low risk alcohol consumption in adulthood.
+How to identify harmful behaviours online (including bullying, abuse or harassment) and how to report, or find support, if they have been affected by those behaviours.
+The physical and psychological consequences of addiction including alcohol dependency.
+Awareness of the dangers of drugs which are prescribed but still present serious health risks.
+How people can actively communicate and recognise consent from others, including sexual consent, and The facts about the harms from smoking tobacco how and when consent can be withdrawn (in all contexts, including online).